kingston-hackSpace/All-about_LEDs/Powering_LEDs.md

 ---
 ### LED drivers

-An LED driver is a power source specifically designed for LEDs.
-It controls the current supplied to the LED, which is crucial for certain LED types.
+An LED driver is a constant‑current power source specifically designed for bare or high‑power LEDs.

 **Suitable for:**